daun/stimulus-controller-resolver/README.md

 Load controllers lazily once an element using the controller is found **and** an optional condition is met:

-- `visible`: the element becomes visible
+- `visible`: element enters the viewport
+- `media`: media query is matched
-- `idle`: the browser is idle
+- `idle`: browser is idle
-- `media`: a media query is matched
+- `event`: custom event is triggered

 Requires the same custom async resolver function of the dynamic resolver.